Critique Sheet for Research Papers

 information that is best left for the bibliography.

-- Your citations list authors, but no year; or no page numbers.
+authors, but no year; or author and year

 - Your paper tends to rely rather heavily on one author/one source

 only.
 This makes it in effect a review of that work, and should be

 explicitly stated to be such.

 - Your paper seems to ignore sources that are in fact crucial to your

 topic.
 (See below for suggestions).

 sources found on the Internet or using "on-line" library catalogues,